top of page

 The real experts are here! ✊ Here are some of our favourite moments from Day 1 of the UPR Submissions Workshop in Bangkok. 🇹🇭

 Step aside “experts”, the next step towards a people-led UPR movement is here.
 And it’s being led by those actually on the ground.
-Day 1 of “Turning Collective Voices into Evidence-Based Advocacy: Finalizing Thailand’s UPR IV Civil Society Submissions” brought together 67 grassroots activists from across Thailand, united by one goal: to bring their communities’ voices to the global stage 🌏 As the Office of the United Nations High Commissioner for Human Rights calls for civ
+Day 1 of “Turning Collective Voices into Evidence-Based Advocacy: Finalizing Thailand’s UPR IV Civil Society Submissions” brought together 67 grassroots activists from across Thailand, united by one goal: to bring their communities’ voices to the global stage 🌏 As the Office of the United Nations High Commissioner for Human Rights calls for civil

 Manushya Foundation